JudeWells/chainsaw/README.md

 3) test it's working by running `python get_predictions.py --structure_file example_files/AF-Q5T5X7-F1-model_v4.pdb`
     by default the output will be saved in the `results` directory.

+Optional:
+To visualise the domain assignments ensure that you have pymol installed and update the `pymol_executable` variable in get_predictions.py to point to the pymol executable.

 ## Usage
 `python get_predictions.py --structure_file /path/to/file.pdb`
 or
 `python get_predictions.py --structure_directory /path/to/pdb_or_mmcif_directory`

+Note that the output predicted boundaries are based on residue consecutive indexing starting from 1 (not based on pdb auth numbers).